SAP/ui5-inspector/README.md

 # About UI5 Inspector

-UI5 Inspector is a standard Chrome extension for debugging and getting to know UI5 applications.
+UI5 Inspector is a standard Chrome or Edge extension for debugging and getting to know UI5 applications.

 It's free and open source: UI5 Inspector is licensed under the Apache License, Version 2.0.
 See LICENSE.txt for more information.